QZGao/spectral_fit/README.md

 ## Dataset

 The literature dataset used in this work is compiled from various sources.
 The main component is the [`pulsar-spectra`](https://github.com/NickSwainston/pulsar_spectra) catalogue version 2.1.0.
 In addition, we have added several recent publications and some older literature that were not included in the catalogue.
+We also removed some literature that did not include calibration in their measurements.

 [^a]: Literature present in the `pulsar-spectra` catalogue version 2.0.4.
 [^b]: New literature added in the `pulsar-spectra` catalogue version 2.1.0.